 209-5.1 Payment shall be made at the contract unit price per cubic yard for crushed aggregate base course.
 This price shall be full compensation for furnishing all materials, for preparing and placing these materials, and for all labor, equipment tools, and incidentals necessary to complete the item.

-Item 209001 Crushed Aggregate Base Course - per cubic yard Item 209002 Crushed Aggregate Base Course (Alternative 1) - per cubic yard
+Item 209001 Crushed Aggregate Base Course - per cubic yard

 The publications listed below form a part of this specification to the extent referenced.
 The publications are referred to within the text by the basic designation only.